-There’s a lot about this card that makes it appealing, perhaps most notably its appearance.
-The design comes off like the famous 03-04 Exquisite set which gave the hobby some of the most prestigious LeBron James cards ever made.
+A lot about this card makes it appealing, perhaps most notably its appearance.
+The design comes off like the famous 03-04 Exquisite set, which gave the hobby some of the most prestigious LeBron James cards ever made.
 It’s only fitting such a stunning style would be applied to the legendary golfer.
 Also of note, this card was made almost a decade after that set but given the same design.
-Most interesting is the fact this card is titled as a “rookie patch,” but made 12 years after what’s accepted for Tiger’s rookies.
+The most interesting is that this card is titled a “rookie patch,” but it was made 12 years after what’s accepted for Tiger’s rookies.
 This may simply be referencing the image, as the description on the back only specifies the material was game-worn but mentions nothing about being related to any 2001 event.

 8. 2001 Upper Deck Tiger Slam 4 Tiger Woods Employee Thank You